-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF VIAGOLD CAPITAL LIMITED
+INDEPENDENT AUDITOR'S REPORT

+TO THE SHAREHOLDERS OF VIAGOLD CAPITAL LIMITED

-(incorporated in the Bermuda with limited liability)
+(Incorporated in the Bermuda with limited liability)

-We have audited the consolidated financial statements of ViaGOLD Capital Limited (the "Company") and its subsidiaries (together the "Group") set out on pages 30 to 86, which comprise the consolidated statements of financial position as at March 31, 2012, and the consolidated income statement, the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of ViaGOLD Capital Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") set out on pages 31 to 76, which comprise the consolidated statement of financial position as at 31 March 2013, and the consolidated statements of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Directors' responsibility for the consolidated financial statements
+Directors' responsibilities for the financial statements

-The directors are responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standard, and for such internal control as the directors determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as the directors determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.